 “One of our coaches gave us a challenge, to do 150 rounds in a month,” Glenn said.
 “I blew right past that and decided to do 300, in honor of the Spartans.”

 That’s the movie 300, of course, the one where a bunch of cartoonish warriors take up spear and shield against the insurmountable odds bearing down on them.
-Things are less cut-and-dried in the real world, where storybook endings are like unicorns and brain cancer kicks like a mule.
+It's less cut and dried in the real world, where storybook endings are like unicorns and things like brain cancer exist.

 “She’s hanging in there,” Glenn said of his sister.
 “Every day is a challenge.
 But she’s a fighter...I think that does run in the family.
 For sure.”